 In a large skillet or wok, heat 3/4 cup oil and add sliced beef.
 Let the beef cook, tossing and moving it around so all sides are cooked and start to brown.

-After the beef has cooked, remove it from the pan, wipe your pan down with a paper towel (emptying any extra oil from the pan).
+After the beef has cooked, remove it from the pan, wipe your pan clean with a paper towel and empty any extra oil from the pan.

 Serving Mongolian Beef with Broccoli

 Beef and Broccoli is delicious on its own, but we love it over rice.
-We love brown rice, or Basmati Rice, and top it with green onions (that I forgot to add before my photo).
+We love brown rice, or Basmati Rice.
 Additional soy sauce can be added as needed.

 A NEW TWIST ON THIS DELICIOUS RECIPE: